Mini Italian Burgers

 How to Freeze Burgers

-You can make these burgers ahead of time and store them in the fridge for 2-3 days or in the freezer for up to 6 months if you package them correctly.
+You can prep these mini burger patties ahead of time and store them in the fridge for 2-3 days or in the freezer for up to 6 months if you package them correctly.
 That’s the case for almost all freezer meals!

-When I make burgers, I always double the batch and freeze one for later.
+When I make burgers, I always double the batch and freeze one for later (before cooking them).
 It’s such a great use of my time in the kitchen, especially when I know my family loves these so much.

 Here’s how to freeze and thaw them: